rsalunga29/security-notes/Offensive Security/Web Application Security/Protections & WAF Bypass/CSRF Bypass/Token Validation Bypass/CSRF Token is Duplicated in a Cookie.md

 Some applications do not maintain any server-side record of tokens that have been issued, instead they duplicate each token within a cookie and a request parameter.

 This works by having the application verify the token submitted in the request matches the value of the cookie.
-This is sometimes called the "double submit" defense against CSRF, which is a simple mechanism that avoids the need for any server-side state.
+This is sometimes called the "double-submit cookie" defense against CSRF, which is a simple mechanism that avoids the need for any server-side state.
 For example:
 ```http
 POST /email/change HTTP/1.1
 Host: vulnerable-website.com